Petites Pensées

 That art is irrelevant to the basis of American culture is that culture's fatal flaw, and for which the American experiment itself is doomed to irrelevance in time future.
 If not already.

-Technology does not create culture, it merely fills time for smaller minds.
+Technology does not necessarily create culture, it may merely fill time for smaller minds.
 At best, technology can create more access to art for more people, but leading horses to water or people to art does not mean they will drink or think.

 Some say that being a white American male means one has it all.
 This is partly true.
 It is also partly bullshit.
 In approaching the art world, one sees that for some being male is preferable in an artist, for others it does not matter, while for some it pre-disqualifies one from participation.
-I have some ethnic support in the art world, no political support, really no cultural support, and I am not wealthy.
+I have some ethnic and gender support in the art world because of the predominance of white males there, but really there's no political support, no cultural support, and I am not wealthy.
 I have left off making money to instead make art.
 My work is utterly independent in the barrenness of a materialistic, aesthetically illiterate society - that is the real problem.
+In art it isn't enough to merely complain of problems or barriers and yet these exist.
+Overcoming sometimes means believing thre is a culture to overcome for.

 index.htm